quarcs-lab/quarcs-bolivia/content/topics/good-health-and-wellbeing/stories/Beibarys-Nyussupov-story.md

 {{< paragraph class="large" >}}
-The heatmap visualization was used to identify healthcare variables that are strongly correlated with sustainable development index.
+The heatmap visualization was used to identify healthcare variables that strongly correlated with sustainable development index.
 It was determined that Children mortality rate and Chronic Malnutrition rates in children are variables that have the strongest and negative correlation with Municipal Sustainable development index in Bolivia areas.
-Furthemore it was also identified that both Children mortality and Chronic Malnutrition rates have both strong and negative relationship with Access to 3 basic services (sanitation, water and energy) and No poverty index.
+Furthemore it was also identified that both Children mortality and Chronic Malnutrition rates have strong and negative relationship with Access to 3 basic services (sanitation, water and energy) and No poverty index (sdg1).
 As these variables increase, instances of healthcare issues decrease in Bolivia.
 {{</ paragraph >}}